-As education evolves and starts to embrace rapid developments in technology, we’re starting to see new teaching methods being introduced to the classroom that take advantage of this digital revolution.
+As education evolves and starts to embrace rapid developments in technology, we’re starting to see new teaching methods being introduced to the classroom that takes advantage of this digital revolution.

 If you’re thinking of setting up a blog for your class, here’s your guide to getting started.

-There are several possible ways of utilising the power of blogging in a classroom context.
+There are several possible ways of utilizing the power of blogging in a classroom context.
 These are the main ones: